You asked: “My product is not for local consumers like restaurants and brick and mortar stores. Does my company still need Google Business Profile?”

 How does Google make it possible, you wonder?

-The answer came 6 years ago when Google launched Google My Business Profile in June 2014.
+The answer came 6 years ago when Google launched Google My Business Profile in June 2014, now called Google Business.

-This social media marketing tool provides a single place for its users to:
+This social media marketing tool provides a single place for its u to:

 - input their business information,

 - manage all these from a mobile phone through an Android and IOS app version